omnavghire28/Amazon-Sales-Dashboard/README.md

 <a href = "https://github.com/omnavghire28/Amazon-Sales-Dashboard/blob/main/global_superstore.xlsx" > Dataset Overview </a>

 ## Process

-Data Collection & Cleaning

-Gather historical sales data including total sales, profits, and quantity sold from 2012 to 2015.
+1.Collect and Clean Data – Gather historical sales data and remove inconsistencies.

-Clean the dataset by handling missing values, removing inconsistencies, and ensuring uniform formatting.

-Data Analysis & KPI Identification

-Analyze market-wise sales and profitability trends across Europe, Asia Pacific, USCA, LATAM, and Africa.

-Identify top-performing product categories, most sold items, and monthly sales variations.
+2.Analyze Trends – Identify top-selling items, market profitability, and seasonal sales patterns.

-Calculate key metrics such as total profit, sales projections, and sub-category performance.

-Dashboard Design & Visualization

-Structure the dashboard to display sales trends, KPIs, and product performance using charts and tables.
+3.Create the Dashboard – Visualize sales, profits, and product performance using tables and charts.

-Implement market-wise profit distribution, sub-category breakdowns, and month-wise sales visualization.

-Optimization & Interpretation

-Ensure the dashboard is responsive and provides user-friendly insights for decision-making.

-Validate findings and interpret trends for business growth strategies and financial forecasting.
+4.Optimize Insights – Ensure clarity for effective business decision-making and forecasting.

-Deployment & Presentation

-Host the dashboard on GitHub for professional showcasing.

-Refine descriptions for better project documentation and industry relevance.
+5.Deploy and Showcase – Upload the dashboard to GitHub with refined project documentation.

+## Dashboard Interaction
+<a href = " https://github.com/omnavghire28/Amazon-Sales-Dashboard/blob/main/View1.png "> View 1 </a>

+<a href = "https://github.com/omnavghire28/Amazon-Sales-Dashboard/blob/main/View%202.png "> View 2 </a>

+<a href = "https://github.com/omnavghire28/Amazon-Sales-Dashboard/blob/main/View%203.png "> View 3 </a>

+<a href = "https://github.com/omnavghire28/Amazon-Sales-Dashboard/blob/main/View%204.png "> View 4 </a>

+## Final Output
+The Amazon Sales Dashboard presents a comprehensive analysis of sales trends, profitability, and market performance across four years.
+It highlights key metrics such as total sales, quantity sold, and profit margins across markets like Europe, Asia Pacific, USCA, LATAM, and Africa.

+The dashboard identifies the most sold item—Phones—alongside top-performing sub-categories such as Chairs, Copiers, Bookcases, and Storage.
+Each year’s data showcases fluctuations in sales, allowing businesses to evaluate market profitability trends.
+Additionally, monthly sales projections reveal seasonal patterns, helping companies optimize inventory and marketing strategies.

+The structured tables and visualizations enable an intuitive understanding of sales growth, regional differences, and top-selling categories, making the dashboard a valuable tool for financial forecasting and business decision-making.
+By leveraging these insights, businesses can refine their strategies, improve product focus, and maximize revenue generation effectively